ishmeen-11/EDAV-Project/README.md

 ---

 ## ⭐ Acknowledgments

-•⁠  ⁠*CDC Environmental Public Health Tracking Network* for providing comprehensive public health data
+- *CDC Environmental Public Health Tracking Network* for providing comprehensive public health data

-•⁠  ⁠*Prof. Joyce Robbins* for her amazing template and guidance throughout the course and this project.
+- *Prof. Joyce Robbins* for the [Quarto EDAV template](https://github.com/jtr13/quarto-edav-template) and guidance throughout the course and this project

-•⁠  ⁠*Columbia University* for academic resources
+- *Columbia University* for academic resources

 ---